RCR-LYY/RPCA/README.md

-# FAMCSMMA
+# RPCAΓNR

 ## Method Description

-FAMCSMMA is a fast and efficient method based on RPCA framework to predict potential associations between small molecule drugs and miRNAs .
+RPCAΓNR is a fast and efficient method based on RPCA framework to predict potential associations between small molecule drugs and miRNAs .
 The datasets and codes for the model are released on this page.

 ## Operating Environment